Apurva Badithela

 Logo

-I am a final year PhD student in Control and Dynamical Systems at California Institute of Technology.
-I am advised by Professor Richard M. Murray.
-My research interests are in formal methods, robotics, verification and validation, and testing of autonomous cyber-physical systems.
+I earned my Ph.D. in Control and Dynamical Systems in June 2024 from the California Institute of Technology, where I was advised by Professor Richard M. Murray.
+My dissertation research focused on using formal methods for Test and Evaluation (T&E) of autonomous robotic systems.

-Before Caltech, I earned my Bachelors degree in Aerospace Engineering and Mechanics at the University of Minnesota, Twin-Cities in 2018.
-As an undergraduate, I was fortunate to conduct research with Professor Peter Seiler, Professor Neera Jain and Professor Austin Nash, and Professor Ufuk Topcu and Dr. Ivan Papusha.
+Before Caltech, I completed my Bachelors degree in Aerospace Engineering and Mechanics at the University of Minnesota, Twin-Cities in 2018.
+As an undergraduate, I was fortunate to start my research journey with Professors Peter Seiler, Neera Jain, Austin Nash, Ufuk Topcu, and Dr. Ivan Papusha.

 I also spent the summer of 2021 at Motional as an Autonomy Research intern in the Behavior Prediction and Planning Group under the supervision of Dr. Eric Wolff and Dr. Tung Phan-Minh.
 At Motional, I worked on Counter-example Guided Repair of Learning-based Planners using Optimization and Bayesian inference techniques.